-Tracking is a fun way to discover and learn about animal behavior.
-Following the trail of a deer brings you closer to the often seemingly invisible world of wildlife.
-An ancient survival skill our ancestors relied upon to hunt and forage.
+Tracking is a fun way to discover and learn a lot about animal behavior.
+The more you track animals the more you learn about them and the life they live.
+Learning how to track animals is an ancient survival skill.
+A skill our ancestors relied upon to hunt and forage.

 How to track animals